Simple, winning sides to serve up

 - Grilled lemons, for serving

-- Mix your chickpeas, coriander, cumin and add 1 tbsp oil to a frying pan or cast-iron skillet and cook them on a medium heat (BBQ or stove top)
+- Mix your chickpeas, coriander, cumin and add 1 tbsp oil to a frying pan or cast-iron skillet and cook them on medium heat (BBQ or stovetop)

-- Toss occasionally, until golden brown and coriander begins to pop, 5 to 6 minutes.
+- Toss occasionally, until golden brown and coriander begin to pop, 5 to 6 minutes.

 - Season with salt and pepper and transfer to a bowl.